Promotional pricing 101: the ultimate 2023 guide

 5 promotional pricing strategies (with email examples)

-Suppose you’ve identified a business goal.
+You’ve identified a business goal.
 Next up is selecting the best-aligned promotional pricing strategy.

 Five options typically rise to the surface as the most common: discount pricing, buy one get one free (BOGO), tiered discounting, bundling and free shipping.